Related Links

 Table 1.
 This is an example of what the physical fitness data table should look like.
 You can use any five quantifiable physical activities you choose.
 Make sure to fill in each volunteer's data on both the first and last day of the experiment.

-1. To create a personal food log, each volunteer will need to register with the website.
+1. To create a personal food log, each volunteer will need to create a profile and register with the website.

 • During registration, each volunteer will need to enter his or her approximate weight and height.
 Use the scale and tape measure to determine these measurements.

-2. Once registered, each volunteer should use the "Food Intake Entry" menu option to keep track of the foods he or she has eaten that day.
+2. Once registered, each volunteer should use the "Food Tracker" menu option from the "Track Food & Activity" tab at the top to keep track of the foods he or she has eaten that day.

-• Each volunteer should fill out a data table, like Table 2 below, for every day of the experiment, showing how healthy his or her diet was.
-In order to convert the emoticons (smiley, neutral, or sad faces) to a number-scoring system, the volunteers should give themselves two points for every smiley face, one point for every neutral face, and zero points for every sad face.
+3. Each volunteer should fill out a data table, like Table 2 below, for every day of the experiment, showing how healthy his or her diet was.
 In the end, they should add up all the points to calculate their "daily dietary score."
 The higher the daily dietary score, the healthier they ate that day.
+A perfect score for one day would be a 5, since this means they would have been within 25% of the target for each of the five food groups.

 Volunteer's Name: __________________ Volunteer's Group (#1 or #2): ________